YC937/WeatherDashboard/README.md

 ### Summary
 * Use HTML, CSS, and Javascript to create a weather application
-* Use an API call and JQuery to make dynamic changes to an HMTL document
+* Use API call and JQuery to make dynamic changes to an HMTL document
-* This project utilizes the use of appending HTML pages
+* This website shows the using of appending HTML pages
 * This website has three API calls